 1. Tibetan New Year: December 28-29 on Tibetan Calendar-This is the most important celebration in the Tibetan calendar.
 Most regions celebrate the festival differently.
 However, you can catch the best at Lhasa, and the festivities are grand and colorful.

 2. Butter Lantern Festival: January 15 on Tibetan Calendar- It marks to end of the Tibetan New Year celebrations.
-On this day, people go to temples to burn butter lantern and incense as worship offering to the Buddha.
+On this day, people go to temples to burn butter lantern and incense as worship offerings to the Buddha.

-4. Shoton Festival of Lhasa: 30th day of the 6th month on Tibetan Calendar (usually in the latter half of August)- In Tibetan, ‘Shoton’ means ‘’sour milk Banquet.’’
-Also known as ‘’Tibetan opera Festival’’, the festival hosts Buddha paintings exhibitions and Tibetan opera performances.
+4. Shoton Festival of Lhasa: 30th day of the 6th month on the Tibetan Calendar (usually in the latter half of August)- In Tibetan, ‘Shoton’ means ‘’sour milk Banquet.’’
+Also known as the ‘’Tibetan opera Festival’’, the festival hosts Buddha paintings exhibitions and Tibetan opera performances.
 You can also enjoy horsemanship displays and yak racing.

-5. Bathing Festival: The first ten days of July on Tibetan Calendar- Known as ‘’Gamariji’’ (planet Venus) in Tibetan, people bath in lakes and rivers believing they possess beneficial properties during the time of Venus rising in the sky.
+5. Bathing Festival: The first ten days of July on the Tibetan Calendar- Known as ‘’Gamariji’’ (planet Venus) in Tibetan, people bath in lakes and rivers believing they possess beneficial properties during the time of Venus rising in the sky.

-6. Ongkor Festival- August-it is traditional Tibetan harvest festival held in Tibet’s farming areas each year in August, as per Tibetan Calendar.
+6. Ongkor Festival- August-it is a traditional Tibetan harvest festival held in Tibet’s farming areas each year in August, as per Tibetan Calendar.

-7. Horse Racing Fair and Archery Festival: Between June and July on Tibetan Calendar-Horse Racing and Archery fairs are held in the plains of Tibet, these festivals are unique and conducted between June and July according to the Tibetan Calendar because those are the months when pastures and green and cows and horses are strong and stout.
-Horse racing occurs every year, but the excessively large events happen only once every three years.
+7. Horse Racing Fair and Archery Festival: Between June and July on Tibetan Calendar-Horse Racing and Archery fairs are held in the plains of Tibet, these festivals are unique and conducted between June and July the Tibetan Calendar because those are the months when pastures and green and cows and horses are strong and stout.
+Horse racing occurs every year, but excessively large events happen only once every three years.
 These events can last several days; the longest ones can last up to ten days or more.